PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/3-key-architecture-decisions.md

 Did the availability of tutorials, community support, or other resources influence your choice?

 1) Python is a very well supported, and easy to learn language, making it our main choice.

 2) Django is a well supported framework with plenty of assistance online.

+3) Streamlit is widely used for making interactive data-driven web applications.
+It is user friendly and easily deployable.

 ### 4.3.
 Future Adaptability

 How easy do you believe it will be to adapt or extend the technology choices you’ve made in the future based on your current knowledge?

 1) With AI technology still being developed, the app could easily grow to include even more information to read and explain in the future.
+The algorithms are always being improved, so the predicitions will become more accurate as well.

 ---